simonharris/pykmeans/README.md

 ``$   python3 runner.py <algorithm> <datadir> <restarts>``

-The parameters which must be supplied torunner.pyas above are:
+The parameters which must be supplied to `runner.py` as above are:
  - `algorithm`: the identifier for the initialisation algorithm to be run, each of which can be found in Table 4.12
  - `datadir`: the relative path to the directory containing the data sets for the experimental run
  - `restarts`: the  number  of  restarts  to  be  performed  per  data  set,  which will typically be 1 for deterministic initialisation algorithms and more for non-deterministic algorithms